Bacher, Otto H. (Otto Henry), b. 1856 d. 1909

 REEL 1654, frames 327-371: Six drawings and 28 etchings including scenes of Venice and landscapes; two drawings "Caricatures of Some of the Venetian Group of 1886" by Robert Blum; an etching of Venice by Theodore M. Wendel; snapshots and a few photographs, including one of the interior of the Hotel Gramatan.

 REEL 2786: An undated letter to Bacher from Robert Blum, discussing his mental and physical condition and thanking Bacher for his kindness.

 REEL 3967: Three letters to the Bachers from their nephew, Lewis Archibald Blum; a photo of Bacher, 1887; a circular "Panama-Pacific International Exposition of San Francisco," 1915; and a pamphlet from the Metropolitan Museum, "Publications on Sale," 1938.

-Biographical/Historical Note: Impressionist painter and etcher; Chicago, Illinois.
+Biographical/Historical Note: Impressionist painter and etcher; Cleveland, Ohio.
 Studied with Frank Duveneck in Cincinnati and Boulanger in Paris.